MediaComem/comem-archidep/ex/render-database-deployment.md

 This guide assumes that you are familiar with [git][git-slides] and that you have a basic understanding of what a Platform-as-a-Service is.

-> :warning: **Although you *could* work on this exercise from your Azure server, we suggest you follow this exercise on your local machine.**
+:warning: **Although you *could* work on this exercise from your Azure server, we suggest you follow this exercise on your local machine.**

-## :exclamation: Fetching an upstream branch
+## :exclamation: Getting you Todolist fork up-to-date.

 When you started working on the Todolist application, you forked an existing codebase from a GitHub repository.
 While you were working on your configuration, the team with access to the original repository implemented the changes necessary for a PaaS deployment in a branch called ``docker-postgres``.

 By default, your fork should've stopped tracking changes from the original repo, which is also referred to as the **upstream**.
 Let's reconfigure our repository so that it can fetch data from there.

-> :question: If you do not remember where the Todolist repository is stored on your local machine, you can simply clone it again from GitHub by running ``git clone https://github.com/username/comem-archidep-php-todo-exercise.git``.
+:question: If you do not remember where the Todolist repository is stored on your local machine, you can simply clone it again from GitHub by running ``git clone https://github.com/username/comem-archidep-php-todo-exercise.git``.
 Don't forget to replace the placeholder with your GitHub handle.

+### :exclamation: Add the upstream as a remote

 From the terminal, travel to your repository and add the upstream repository as a remote: